 At the countrywide level, the racial-ethnic distribution of appliance installation and repair technology/technician majors is as follows:

 |Race/Ethnicity||Number of Grads|

 |Black or African American||1|

 Salaries According to BLS

 Appliance Installation and Repair Technology/Technician majors often go into careers with median salaries of $41,020.
-This median refers to all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.